ESIvy/esivy.gihub.io/content/posts/cleaner-fish-scene-all-that-glitters.md

 ---
-title: Cleaner Fish and Fish Cleaning Stations – excerpt from Miri Attwater and All That Glitters
+title: "Cleaner Fish and Fish Cleaning Stations – excerpt from Miri Attwater and All That Glitters"
 date: '2014-02-26T09:00:01-06:00'
 status: publish
 path: /cleaner-fish-scene-all-that-glitters